Population (human biology)

-In human biology, a population can be defined as a set of people living in a particular area (a country, region, city, or the whole world), being increased or decreased in number over time.
-In biology, one of the definitions of a population is about interbreeding individuals, and in genetics, a definition may involve a common gene pool.
-In contrast to other animals, human mating is different.
-It is influenced by a number of social and cultural factors.
-From this point of view, a population can be defined as "a group of individuals who are more likely to mate among themselves than among others".
-A larger population can thus be considered as a number of smaller breeding populations that coexist together.
-In practice however, the definition of a human population is usually based on a geographic settlement, but can include larger territories if needed.
+A human population is the set of people living in a particular geographic area, increasing or decreasing in size over time, but in human biology, a human population may be defined more precisely as "a group of individuals who are more likely to mate among themselves than among others", which is influenced by a number of social and cultural factors.
+Thus, a larger geographic population can be considered as made of smaller breeding populations that coexist together, but in practice, a population is usually defined by a geographic area, which can be based on a settlement, or larger territories (a country, region, city, or the whole world).

-Population genetics studies differences between populations and inside populations.
-The 99.9% of the human genome remains the same across all human populations, but the other genes can be different.
+Population genetics studies differences between populations and differences inside a population.
+99.9% of the human genome remains the same across all human populations, but the other genes can be different.
 Populations tend to have different phenotypic traits based on their geographical location and so may carry varying gene pools, but physical traits are not often used to define a population.
-Aside from the population term, humans can also be grouped as races and ethnic groups.
+Aside from the term "population", humans can also be grouped as races and ethnic groups.

-The scientific study of human populations in terms of numbers is demography, which studies population statistics (the structure, distribution, and size of a population) and population dynamics (the change of the size of a population).
-But demographers understand the term "population" differently than biologists, even if there are some similarities between these interpretations: biologists study the number of individuals in a particular area and it evolves over time under varying conditions, whilst demographers count individuals by some certain criteria at a given time in a specific region.
+Demography is the statistical study of human populations.
+Additional criteria may be used to define a demographic population or subpopulation, such as sex and age, as in the female population over 60 years of age.
+Demographic statistics may involve the structure (like age and sex distribution), spatial distribution, and size of a population, or involve population dynamics (the change of the size and age of a population).
+However, demographers use the term "population" differently from biologists, even if there are some similarities between these definitions: biologists study the number of individuals in a particular area and its evolution over time under varying conditions, while demographers count individuals by some certain criteria at a given time in a specific region.

 Etymology

 The word population evolved from the Latin word "populus", which means "people" and which was originally used in the context of citizens of a specific place.
 Initially, population was a verbal noun describing a process or a state (such as an increase of inhabitants), but this definition later became archaic.
-The first known usage of the term dates back to 1500s.
+The first known usage of the term dates back to the 1500s.
 Francis Bacon is credited to be the first who used it in its modern sense.

+Background

+In biology, one definition of "population" is about interbreeding individuals, and in genetics, a definition may be about a common gene pool.

+More specifically, in biology the term "population" usually describes members of a species that can interbreed with each other and are geographically isolated from the other populations of the same species.